When our bodies start to age there’s just no stopping them, and little by little we notice parts of us that are starting to show the signs.

 The natural oils will help it stay and protect the skin around it from the harsh dye.
 If you’re worried about stains, apply some moisturizer or Vaseline on the skin underneath first.

-Dyeing hair is messy business, and even more so when you’re applying it to your face.
+Dyeing hair is a messy business, and even more so when you’re applying it to your face.
 Make a clean workspace, wear gloves, and lay down some newspaper so the dye doesn’t get onto your bathroom vanity or sink.

 Consider a concealer